 Methane is produced by the breakdown or decay of organic material and can be introduced into the atmosphere by either natural processes – such as the decay of plant material in wetlands, the seepage of gas from underground deposits or the digestion of food by cattle – or human activities – such as oil and gas production, rice farming or waste management.

 Food production and the human waste stream account for about half of all methane in the atmosphere, nationwide.
-Those two industries account for 87 percent of methane across the state, especially due to the large presence of dairy and cattle farms in California.
-In comparison, the oil and gas industry accounts for only six percent of California's methane emissions from the natural gas distribution sector of the industry are a minor portion of that six percent.
-In fact, taking a broader view of all the greenhouse gases generated across California, the methane emissions from natural gas distribution systems equate to only 0.5 percent of those greenhouse gases.
+Those two industries account for 80 percent of methane across the state, especially due to the large presence of dairy and cattle farms in California.
+In fact, taking a broader view of all the greenhouse gases generated across California, the methane emissions from SCG and SDG&E's natural gas distribution systems equate to only 3.3 percent of those greenhouse gases.

 SoCalGas® is actively exploring technologies to capture non-fossil sources of methane and use its pipeline system to deliver the methane to customers as a fuel.
 Use of non-fossil, or renewable, natural gas reduces methane emissions and use of fossil fuels.